kojix2/ruby-libssw/README.md

 ### Installing from source

-When installing from source code using the following steps, the shared library `libssw.so` will be packed in the Ruby gem.
-In this case, the environment variable LIBSSWDIR is not required.
-(Only tested on Ubuntu)
+When installing from source code using the following steps, the shared library `libssw.so` or `libssw.dylib` will be packed in the Ruby gem.
+In this case, the environment variable `LIBSSWDIR` is not required.

 ```sh
 git clone --recurse-submodules https://github.com/kojix2/ruby-libssw
 bundle exec rake libssw:compile
 bundle exec rake install
 ```

+ruby-libssw does not support Windows.

 ## Usage